Apollo99-Games/AR-Racer/README.md

 https://github.com/Apollo99-Games/AR-Racer/assets/163193765/9fb4db4e-1582-49c9-9568-dd87ba5d7f5a

 The final project was going to have arcade mode where cars would fight each other, but time constraints exist.
+Here, the black car shoots the blue and orange one with lasers.
+The orange one survives as it was able to activate its shields

 https://github.com/Apollo99-Games/AR-Racer/assets/163193765/2c729fc8-bc3a-4ce0-a1e2-351811188f02